 eCPA (Effective Cost per action)

 This is how much the publisher earned from conversions within the chosen period.
 Its formula is Ad revenue/Conversions.
 It's best to think of eCPA as the average of multiple CPAs.
 This is especially important in programmatic setups because different advertisers (the bidders) will have different CPAs.

-This is the calculated publisher payout based on the values that were entered in the Financial section when the campaign or ad item was assigned to a zone.
+This is how much the publisher will earn based on the values that were entered in the Financial section when the campaign or ad item was assigned to a zone.
 For more information, read About Assignments and Financial settings.

-This is the calculated revenue based on the advertiser rates that were entered in the Financial section when the campaign or ad item was assigned to a zone.
+This is how much the Administrator will earn based on the values that were entered in the Financial section when the campaign or ad item was assigned to a zone.
 For more information, read About Assignments and Financial settings.

 This is an additional table that shows information about the viewers that clicked on your ads.
 This table is actually accessible via the Publishers and Advertisers sub-sections, and not through Statistics Reports, but it might be relevant to your analysis as well.